Light rail in Auckland

-Auckland, New Zealand's largest city, is considering introducing light rail lines to replace some of its most heavily used bus routes.
-Many of these new light rail lines, if built, would reuse the routes of Auckland's former tram system.
-Light rail systems have been proposed in Auckland throughout the late-20th and 21st centuries following the closure of the tram system in the 1950s.
+Auckland, New Zealand's largest city, was served by an extensive tram network up until the mid-20th century.
+However, as of 2025, the only remaining light rail lines are heritage tramways.
+Recently, it has considered reintroducing light rail lines to replace some of its most heavily used bus routes.
+Many line proposals have involved reusing the routes of Auckland's former tram system.

-In 2015, the city's transport agency Auckland Transport proposed a new light rail network - with a focus on a line between the Auckland CBD and Auckland Airport.
-In subsequent years, various technology types and modes have been proposed by local and central government - including traditional street tramways and light metro.
-The most recent form of the project, proposed by the Sixth Labour Government of New Zealand, would see the construction of a hybrid underground/surface route.
+In 2015 the city's transport agency, Auckland Transport, proposed a new light rail network – with a focus on a line between the Auckland CBD and Auckland Airport.
+In subsequent years, various technology types and modes were proposed by local and central government – including traditional street tramways and light metro.
+The most recent plans, proposed by the Sixth Labour Government, would have seen the construction of a hybrid underground/surface route.
+However, that particular project was cancelled by the Sixth National Government in January 2024.

 History

-Background
+Original system

 Auckland was served by a network of traditional tramcar routes with horse-drawn trams (1884–1902) and electric trams (1902–1956).
-The original tram network was 72 km in length at its fullest extent from the mid-1930s until closures began in 1949.
+The original tram network was 72 km in length at its fullest extent from the mid-1930s until the first closures in 1949.